The Many Blessings of a Catholic Education...

 - Catholic schools invite its teachers to join in ministry with them.
 Teachers are called to help students understand that with learning comes the obligation to apply the teachings of their faith as they use knowledge in their daily lives.
 This happens for students when they see this modeled regularly by the adults around them - when they see their own teachers living "faith-filled" lives.

 - Catholic schools recognize the holiness of the covenant between themselves and parents.
 We recognize that cultivating the Catholic faith in our children is a labor of love on the part of parents, school, and parish.

-Here is an article written by Deacon Nick Senger: 101 Reasons to Send your Child to a Catholic Schoo
+Here is an article written by Deacon Nick Senger: 101 Reasons to Send Your Child to a Catholic School

 Here is a blog article written by a Catholic parent, Tod Wornor, about why he sends his children to Catholic school: Blog Article

 University of Notre Dame ACE Program - Special Report about Catholic Education

 To Nurture the Soul of a Nation - Document Link Below